nlmenghini/donor-roll/README.md

 columnCount -> let's you set how many columns you want the donos to fall into.
 More columns for more donos means a shorter scroll.

+showTotal -> turn the total raised display at the end on and off

+showLogo -> turn the Extra Logo fade at the end on and off

+scrollDelay -> set how long you want the delay the scroll for, nice to have on if you have long transitions.

 ----------------

 Themes for picking something to fit with your setup.
 Based around EL branding.